 For example, Jupiter X lets you customize your footer with the help of a drag-and-drop visual editor.
 You can add, modify, and remove the widgets in real time.
 There are also dozens of ready-made footer templates available if you’re in a hurry.

-Last but not least, you can try Themify’s builder, which is an intuitive page designer.
+The Themify Builder is another intuitive page designer.
 You can remove the default copyright information and create custom footers with a few simple clicks.

 Mistakes When Editing a Footer in WordPress

 Editing any part of your website is a big deal.
 A harmless error can temporarily shut down your entire website.
 Here are a few common mistakes to avoid when editing your footer.

 1. Using CSS to hide the links.